Cracking Open Gemma 3 4B Part 1: Finding Behavioral Circuits With Sparse Autoencoders

 The Activation Scale Problem

 There was one pattern that jumped out pretty clearly, activation magnitudes increase dramatically from early to late layers, across all behaviors.
 Sycophancy feature activations at layer 9 are in the 30–120 range.
 At layer 29, they're in the 500–1000 range.
-This isn't unique to sycophancy.
+Interestingly, this isn't unique to sycophancy.
 Over refusal, overconfidence, and even hallucination show the same scaling.

 This means threshold calibration isn't a one size fits all problem.
 A threshold that works at layer 9 will miss everything at layer 29, and vice versa.
 Any runtime guardrail system needs per layer, per feature thresholds, calibrated against actual activation distributions.